edamame-course/docs/_posts/2014-08-13-intro_qiime_tutorial.md

 count_seqs.py -i cdhit_rep_seqs_aligned.fasta
 ```

-We see that there were ~3 rep. sequences that failed to align, and ~1224 that did.
+We see that there were ~3 rep. sequences that failed to align, and approximately 682 that did.
 (Also, notice what short-read alignments generally look like...not amazing).

 *Sanity check?*  If you like, [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=MicrobialGenomes) the top sequence that failed to align to convince yourself that it is, indeed, a pitiful failure.